PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Set Up Your Environment
 -----------------------

-  Please ensure all pre-requisites from above have been met for this section.
 In this section we will set everything up that will be needed to successfully complete this tutorial.

 NGFW
 ~~~~